Chelcey/University-Notes/index.md

 3. Click on index.md (also known as the first page)
 4. Click the pen and take your notes [use the [markdownguide.org](https://www.markdownguide.org) if needed]
 5. When finished commmit changes

+## To add more pages:
+**Repository:** *like a project's folder.
+Contains all the project files, and stores each file's revision history.
+Can have mulitple collaborators and can be either public or private.*

+1. Go to the repository (in this case: University-Notes)
+2. Click Add file
+3. Create New file